vinyas-bharadwaj/goAuth/README.md

-# GoAuth 🔐
+# GoAuth - Microservices Architecture 🔐

-A simple gRPC-based authentication service built with Go, featuring user registration, login, and JWT token validation.
+A multi-service authentication system with gRPC backend and FastAPI gateway.

 ## Features